Tarmean/tarmean.github.io/OpenRec.md

 freeVarsLang a = mconcat (gmapQ freeVarsSYB a)
 ```

-The `gmapQ` call doesn't know what we can transform, so it must visit all sub-terms so is much less efficient.
-But we could build a smarter variant and pass it `Set.fromList [typeRep @Lang, typeRep @Expr]` on all recursive calls.
+The `gmapQ` call doesn't know what we can match, so it must visit all sub-terms and is much less efficient.
+We could build a smarter variant and pass it `Set.fromList [typeRep @Lang, typeRep @Expr]` as possible targets on all recursive calls, though.

 The bigger problem is the big ball of mutually recursive functions.
 If we have many mutually recursive types, or many transformation functions, it becomes hard to manage.
 Missing a case can easily hang the program, or throw a `<<loop>>` if we are lucky.
-In my experience factoring out the recursion is much nicer!
+The larger the transformation the bigger the pay-off if we factor out this recursion.

 ### What's that about vtables?